-Judith Hoyt Born in 1958 in the Catskill Mountains of New York, Judith Hoyt has been making art from found metals for over thirty years.
+Judith Hoyt was born in 1958 in the Catskill Mountains of New York.
+She has been making art from found metals for over thirty years.
 Judith’s process is a conversation between the artist and the materials she collects.
 She takes as a starting point the discoloration, corrosion, and imperfections of the found material.

 “These collages are assembled in a very intuitive way...
 I try to speak to what unfolds beneath the surface, it is the relationships that I discover through the trial and error of moving pieces around until they form the narratives I am looking for.”